 Can I Do my Own Roof Inspection?

 Sure!
-It’s absolutely possible to do your own inspection if you don’t want to call a contractor, especially for regular inspections for maintenance purposes.
+It’s absolutely possible to do your own inspection if you don’t want to call a contractor, especially for regular roof inspections for maintenance purposes.
 You can follow the same steps as the above exterior and interior inspections we listed above, as long as you can safely do so.
 We don’t recommend inexperienced homeowners to get up on the roof, but you should be able to spot any immediate damage and assess the condition of your roof just by looking at it.
 If you see anything obviously wrong, you should call a professional for a more thorough look.

 The same goes for an interior inspection.
 If you have easy access to your attic, go ahead and take a flashlight and peek around from the attic entrance.
 Look for any spots of water damage, discoloration, wet insulation, etc. If everything from that view looks ok, you shouldn’t need to walk into your attic and risk injury or causing damage to your attic floor.

-Action Plan, Cost, and Next Steps
+Roof Inspection Cost, Action Plan, and Next Steps

-Once the interior and exterior inspections are done, your professional inspection team will go down their checklist identifying any issues that need to be fixed.
+Another benefit of going the professional route is that once the interior and exterior inspections are done, your professional inspection team will go down their checklist identifying any issues that need to be fixed.
 They will then go over that list prioritizing imminent threats that should be taken care of immediately.
 If necessary, they will provide you with a formal estimate for the repairs.

 That’s it!
 Hopefully, your first inspection doesn’t alert you to any significant problems, but if it does, the roofing experts at Secured Roofing and Restoration can provide everything you need to get your roof back to 100% without a hassle.
 We offer comprehensive roof repair services to ensure you get back to normal in no time at all.